Games

 Procedure:

-Draw x and y axes on graph paper and plan a simple map design.
+Draw x and y-axes on graph paper and plan a simple map design.
 Plot important points and connect them carefully to complete the coordinate picture.

 Hallway Addition Walking Game